Vintage Japanese Sake Bottle, 1966 - 1989 (Late Showa) | SKU: 26M-127-2

 Adding to cart… The item has been added

-A Koryo-style celadon bottle vase with inlaid crane, grape, and lotus motifs -- presented in its original wooden storage box.
+A Koryo-style celadon sake bottle with inlaid crane, grape, and lotus motifs -- presented in its original wooden storage box.

-• Material: Stoneware with celadon glaze and mishima-style white and iron-red inlay
+Material: Stoneware with celadon glaze and mishima-style white and iron-red inlay; wooden storage box

-• Modern Use: Ikebana or bonsai display vase; living room or entryway decorative accent; unique gift for collectors of East Asian ceramics
+Modern Use: Display piece for sake ware or ceramic collection; dining room, bar cabinet, or entryway accent; decorative object for Japandi or wabi-sabi interiors; unique gift for collectors of East Asian ceramics

-• Features: Pear-shaped bottle form with flared mouth; sage celadon glaze overall; inlaid roundels with grape and crane motifs; rust-red berry accents; upright lotus petal bands at shoulder and foot; Greek-key fret border; unglazed foot ring with exposed stoneware; included inscribed wooden storage box with maker's seal
+Features: Pear-shaped bottle form with softly flared mouth; sage-green celadon glaze; inlaid roundels with grape and crane motifs; rust-red berry accents; scrolling foliage decoration; upright lotus petal bands at shoulder and foot; Greek-key fret border; unglazed foot ring with exposed stoneware; included inscribed wooden storage box with maker’s seal

-A beautifully hand-crafted celadon vase in the classical East Asian tradition -- a collector-quality piece of Japanese antique pottery that brings quiet elegance to any modern interior.
+A beautifully hand-crafted celadon sake bottle in the classical East Asian tradition -- a collector-quality piece of Japanese ceramic ware that brings quiet elegance to any modern interior.

 As part of our mission to preserve and share Japanese craftsmanship, we offer antiques that were made not just to be admired, but to be used.
 These pieces were crafted for everyday life, and we honor their purpose by ensuring they can continue to be enjoyed and lived with today.